RockefellerArchiveCenter/docs-build/README.md

 to an S3 bucket from where they can be served.

 The following environment variables must be present:
-- GH_TOKEN - a GitHub Personal Access Token which has the necessary permissions to clone private repositories
+- GH_TOKEN - a GitHub Personal Access Token which has the necessary permissions to clone private repositories.
+Make sure this  has the scope org:read as well.
+- GH_SECRET - a secret key associated with the GitHub webhook triggered on push to repositories.
 - Environment variables for S3 buckets to which files will be uploaded which take the form of {BRANCH}_{AUDIENCE}_BUCKET_NAME:
   - DEVELOPMENT_PRIVATE_BUCKET_NAME